Claire Jowitt

 Claire Elaine Jowitt is an English academic who writes on race, cross-gender, piracy, identity, empire and performance.
-She currently is a Professor in English and History within the Schools of History and Literature, Drama and Creative Writing at the University of East Anglia.
+She is currently a Professor in English and History within the Schools of History and Literature, Drama and Creative Writing at the University of East Anglia.
 Previously, she held a personal chair in English at Southampton University (2012-2015), was Professor of Renaissance English Literature at Nottingham Trent University (2005–12) and Lecturer and Senior Lecturer at Aberystwyth University (1996–2005).

 Research

 Her work on the representation of outsiders such as Jews, Turks and pirates in Renaissance literature and culture has cast light on the complex and contradictory nature of contemporary attitudes to "others".
 She argues that allegorical allusions to domestic English political issues are important as well as the dominant view that literary representations played an important role in the shaping of a national consciousness.
 Her examination of two early modern English "Turk" plays, Lust's Dominion and The Turke, notes the insight they provide to the domestic concerns of the culture they were produced within, including their negative depiction of Islamic men and their contribution to contemporary anti-Muslim sentiment.

 Likewise, in her analysis of the development of the pirate romance in the late-16th and early-17th centuries, Jowitt notes the ambivalence of attitudes to the ideology and practice of piracy — maritime violence — in an England that was becoming known internationally as a "nation of pirates".
 She describes how the portrayal of piracy in the contemporary literature became an index for other domestic concerns.
 She suggests that the depiction of pirates in Sir Philip Sydney's New Arcadia — in some respects acting little differently from any group of fighting men — may reflect the ambivalence of English attitudes of the time towards "men of action" like Sir Francis Drake.
 For the character Prince Musidorus, piracy and pirates are not condemned outright – if they can be serviceable to his cause, and are successful, then he supports them, in the same flexible way as Queen Elizabeth gave semi-official support to the "patriotic violence" of Drake and Hawkins.